C01NoP/debian-config/README.md

 - aliases to launch apt updates and upgrades
 - modified output for upgradable packages
 - aliases to launch Windows games via wine
-- customization to fish commandline using bobthefish configuration
+- customization to fish command line using bobthefish configuration

 System Details